CodeChron/intro-to-meteor-react/README.md

 - Check out the Step 2 branch: ```git checkout 02-react-setup```

 ## Step 3: Routing and Main App Views
-- Next we're going to add (client-side) routing and create placeholders for the main views (or pages) of the application.
+- Next we're going to add routing and create placeholders for the main views (or pages) of the application.
 We'll be using [FlowRouter](https://github.com/kadirahq/flow-router#meteor-routing-guide) for our routing, but you may also wish to consider using [react router](https://github.com/thereactivestack/meteor-react-router/).
 - Add packages for routing, layout, and Bootstrap for basic look and feel: ```meteor add kadira:flow-router kadira:react-layout twbs:bootstrap```
 - Add our "view" components: ```mkdir client/components/views```, ```cd client/components/views```, ```touch Login.jsx Register.jsx Taskslist.jsx```
 - Add placeholders to each view: